uccser/cs-field-guide/csfieldguide/chapters/content/en/formal-languages/sections/regular-expressions.md

 We won't look at the process here, but both Exorciser and JFLAP can do it for you anyway (see the activities below).

 Converting a regex to an FSA is also built into most programming languages.
-Programmers usually use regular expressions by calling functions or methods that are passed the regex and the string to be searched.
+Programmers usually use regular expressions by calling functions or methods, into which the regex and the string to be searched are passed.
 Behind the scenes, the regular expression is converted to a finite state automaton, and then the job of checking your regular expression is very easy.

 {panel type="project"}